Glenn Montgomery

-Glenn Steven Montgomery (March 31, 1967 – June 28, 1998) was an American football defensive tackle in the National Football League (NFL).
+Glenn Steven Montgomery (March 31, 1967 – June 28, 1998) was an American professional football defensive tackle in the National Football League (NFL).

 Football career

 Montgomery grew up in a poverty-stricken area and starred at West Jefferson High School in Harvey, Louisiana.
 His brother, Sean, a member of the U.S. Junior Olympic wrestling team, developed problems related to schizophrenia.
 To help his brother, Montgomery accepted a scholarship to Houston, where his 12 sacks during his 1988 senior season was one short of a team record.
 Concerned about the welfare of his brother, he almost left the school, but he was talked out of it by the coaches.

-The 6 ft, 283-pound Montgomery was drafted by the Houston Oilers in the fifth round of the 1989 NFL Draft and became a starter by 1993.
+The 6 ft, 283-pound Montgomery was drafted by the Houston Oilers in the fifth round of the 1989 NFL draft.
+He became a starter by 1993.
 Despite his lack of height for his position, Montgomery steadily grew into a defensive force throughout his seven years with Houston.

 In 1996, Montgomery was traded from the Oilers to the Seattle Seahawks.